jrgroves/Journals/README.txt

 # Journals
-Department of Economics Journal Rankings
+Department of Economics Journal Comparison

 Nov.
 12:
-  Need to figure out why the SCI has mulitple ISSNs Need to figure out why AEA is missing ISSN
+  Need to figure out why the SCI has multiple ISSNs Need to figure out why AEA is missing ISSN
   Figure out a way to fill in missing ISSNs
   See if IDEAs has ISSN anywhere because now they do not